Last Updated on: 13th January 2023, 01:37 pm

 The transfer’s backside will be placed on the product when applied via a heat press.

 The face of the image on the carrier sheet reveals weeded and transmitted tape you need to pick up.
-It is the switch from the carrier sheet and send it to the device it is supposed to use.
+It is the switch from the carrier sheet and sends it to the device it is supposed to use.

 If making artwork for dye sublimation transfers, RGB is the preferred color mode since it utilizes a far wider color gamut than CMYK.